artem-ii/erkko23/analysis/aomics-id1000/README.md

 TODO:
 1. Check if coloring works correctly of PCA scatters (probably already on normal PCA analysis)
 2. Look at how age is distributed (although the range is nicely small)

+### Apr 17, 2023
+@artem-ii

+1. Created separate files with plotting styles and clustering functions
+2. Tried BGM clustering, but it doesn't seem to converge, have to read more.